emfeltham/Typst.jl/README.md

 fg, ax, pl = scatter(data.X, data.Y)
 ```

 The function will automatically handle directories on the path.
 N.B., the figure file extension is included in `filenamepath`.
-Note also that output ".typ" file to load the figure expects the figure file to appear in the same directory (e.g., below, the "plot.svg" should be saved in "dir/").
+Also observe that the output ".typ" file to load the figure expects the figure file to appear in the same directory (in the example below, the "plot.svg" should be saved in "dir/"). `export_figure` will automatically save them in the same place.

 ```julia
 filenamepath = "dir/plot.svg"